KevinABV63/cse15l-lab-reports/lab1.md

   }
 }[user@sahara ~/lecture1]$
 ```
-The command displays the contets of the Hello.java file.
+The command displays the contents of the Hello.java file.

 The working directory is `lecture1`.
 The output is not an error.